paulredmond/cakephp-twig/README.md

 *This is still a work in progress*

 This Twig plugin replaces the CakePHP2 view renderer with conventions more familiar to Symfony2.
-I've taken some liberties, such as >= PHP 5.3.x only, namespaces, and auto-loading.
+I've taken some liberties, such as PHP 5.3 only, namespaces, and autoloading for the plugin's classes.

+The plugin provides a custom set of classes such as ```TemplateNameParser``` and ```TemplateReference``` to parse and reference views.
+The ```FileSystemLoader``` class is also helpful in locating view templates.

-Instead of relying on 2-pass rendering, Twig plugin relies on the powerful ```extends``` construct of the Twig templating library.
+Instead of relying on 2-pass rendering, Twig plugin relies on the powerful ```extends``` tag of the Twig templating library.

+Lastly, the plugin provides a console to find all .twig templates in an effort to cache file paths and reduce filesystem lookups.
+The goal is to make template rendering faster.

 ----------